azizalwatban/deafrica-docs/about/glossary.rst

    JupyterLab
       An interactive web-based user interface for editing and running Jupyter Notebooks.
-      JupyterLab is used as an analysis environment on the DE Africa Sandbox.
+      JupyterLab is used as an analysis environment on the DE Arabia Sandbox.

    Landsat
       A joint NASA/USGS program of medium resolution satellites that have been